SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Sandwich at the RampThis is one of my favorites each time I'm at The Ramp.
 It's their fried chicken sandwich.
 You can try it mild or add a little spice!

-A lively and enjoyable venue, you can watch big matches on the TV screens and take advantage of happy hour on Monday to Wednesday between 3 and 5pm.
+You can watch big matches on the TV screens at this lively venue and take advantage of happy hour from Monday to Wednesday between 3 and 5 pm.

-Offering a choice of traditional American and international cuisine there is something for everyone on a menu where most items are less than $30.
+The menu ranges from traditional American to international cuisine, meaning there is something for everyone.
+Most items are less than $30.

-Head to the Mission Bay district and check out El Techo and its superb rooftop bar.
-With a happy hour Monday to Friday between 4 and 6 pm you can sample the amazing cocktails the bar is famous for.
+Head to the Mission District to check out Cubita with its superb rooftop bar and views.
+Their happy hour (Monday through Friday from 4 to 6 pm) is a great way to sample the amazing cocktails the bar is famous for.

-My personal favorite from the bar is their Sangria, which you can buy by the pitcher and it's a great deal during happy hour.
+My personal favorite from the bar is their Zunzun, but you can also buy a pitcher of their tasty Mojito for the group.

 >> More to see and do in the Mission

-The Foreign Cinema offers a unique dining experience in which foreign and independent films are screened against the white wall in the covered spacious patio, while you indulge in an eclectic menu that is simply delightful.
+They screen foreign and independent films against the white wall in the covered spacious patio, while you indulge in an eclectic menu that is simply delightful.

 Oysters are available for around $4 to $4.50 each.
-I tend to steer toward their risotto, duck breast or one of their seafood dishes.
-The prices for these are n the $25 to $42 range (with their steak sometime being priced up to $70).
+I tend to steer toward their risotto, duck breast, or one of their seafood dishes.
+The prices for these are in the $25 to $42 range (with their steak sometimes priced up to $70).

 I find it's always a fun experience eating here and just one more thing that adds to the charm of San Francisco.